Food composition.

 Barbell squat @86% 3×6.

 The volume will be individual for each person’s own recovery capabilities.
 We can clearly see we have split up the volume into 2 separate days and we give each muscle at least 24 hrs to recover before training it a second time.
 This is going to give us time to recover for the next training session so we continue to make progress.
+The percentages also vary to allow for some mitigation of fatigue.
 With smaller muscles like the biceps they recover really quickly but a muscle like the quadriceps will take longer to heal.
 The same is true for compound exercises like the barbell squat over the bicep curl.

 Perform the main compound movements before accessory movements